We'll Call You

 1 visit four months after placing implants for new impressions for the permanent set of teeth

 1 visit six months after placing implants to place permanent set of teeth

 Why don't I get my permanent set of teeth the day my implants are placed?

 As with any surgery, you need time to heal.
 So, once the implants are placed, you are given a temporary set of teeth or long-term provisional prosthesis made of acrylic resin, which places less stress on your gums and implants.
 With this set of teeth, you take it easy.
 You can eat solid foods, but we ask you to only eat foods that can be cut with a fork or that you do not have to tear with your front teeth (like apples).

 Once your gums have healed and the implants have stabilized, Dr. Brueggen will place your permanent set of teeth, which will be made of acrylic or porcelain and will have a titanium frame that allows you to enjoy all of your favorite foods.

-What if I just need implants on my bottom arch?
-What do I need to do have All-On-Four
+What if I just need implants on my both arches?
+Do I need to have All-On-Four® Dental Implants on both arches done at the same time?

-It is perfectly fine to have All-On-Four Dental Implants on only the lower or upper arch.
-However, if you feel you might need dentures on both eventually, it is typically best to perform the procedure at the same time to achieve better results, and save you time and money.
-But in certain cases, we can schedule separate procedures to meet your financial and health needs.
+it is usually best to perform the procedure at the same time to achieve better results, and save you time and money.
+But in some cases, we can schedule separate procedures to meet your financial and health needs.